Skip to Content

 The Rubber Band Trick

 Another neat trick I learned from a fellow doula is to place the same number of rubber bands around your water jar as the number of refills you need to have to meet your daily water quota.
+Each time you refill it, remove one of the rubber bands.
+At the end of the day your jar should be empty and have no rubber bands.

 How much water should I drink while breastfeeding?
 The average adult needs about 8, 8 ounce glasses of water per day, however, breastfeeding increases this.